CrystalNetwork-dev/crystallite-linux/readme.md

 (There is also a Virtualbox image for testers)

 ## Credits
-- Nitelite: Creating in the image, Customizing the LXQT and configuring the distro
+- Nitelite: Creating the image, Customizing the LXQT and configuring the distro

+## Images
+Prebuilt images are available for download from the Google Drive link Below:

+QEMU RAW:

+Virtualbox VDI: